janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

            realm: ${KEYCLOAK_REALM}
            clientId: ${KEYCLOAK_CLIENTID}
            clientSecret: ${KEYCLOAK_CLIENTSECRET}
-           schedule: # Mandatory; same options as in TaskScheduleDefinition
+           schedule: # Optional (defaults to the configurations below if not provided); same options as in TaskScheduleDefinition
              # supports cron, ISO duration, "human duration" as used in code
              frequency: { minutes: 30 } # Customize this to fit your needs
              # supports ISO duration, "human duration" as used in code
              timeout: { minutes: 3 } # Customize this to fit your needs
-             initialDelay: { seconds: 15 } # Customize this to fit your needs
    ```

 1. Register the plugin in the `packages/backend/src/index.ts` file: